couchbaselabs/sdk-rfcs/rfc/0008-datastructures.md

 ### Java

 The datastructure implementations will conform to the JDK's Collection API.
-Each collection will at least need the document's id and a reference to the Bucket object through which to access the subdoc API and in which to store the underlying document.Note the types are for now restricted to JSON simple types (String, boolean, Number, JsonArray, JsonObject…).
+Each collection will at least need the document's id and a reference to the Bucket object through which to access the subdoc API and in which to store the underlying document.Note the types are for now restricted to JSON simple types (String, boolean, Number, JsonArray, JsonObject...).

 Below are quick examples that showcase this: